-In the world of ops, it’s natural to not want to patch/update a finicky application.
-Really, what sys admin wants to break sh*t?!
+In the world of ops, it’s natural not to want to patch/update a finicky application.
+What sys admin wants to break sh*t?!
 Interestingly, Equifax’s former CEO blamed the entire data breach on the sys admin that didn’t patch Apache Struts.

-Working as a sys admin on network that is part of Department of Defense (DoD) , you pretty much know that any non-current software is game to be flagged when the security alerts are released each week.
+Working as a sys admin on a network that is part of the Department of Defense (DoD), you pretty much know that any non-current software is game to be flagged when the security alerts are released each week.
 You can count on your quarterly Java, Apache, OpenSSL updates to be required.
-Windows updates are never ending.
+Windows updates are never-ending.

-These plugins do more than just check for out-of-date vulnerable software.
+These plugins do more than just checking for out-of-date vulnerable software.
 They also will also check for security configuration issues like weak SSL ciphers or expired SSL certificates.

 Below, you’ll see a sample detailed vulnerability finding.